How to Combat Imposter Syndrome

 - Have a value proposition.
 If you have other skills above and beyond the job description, offer them.
 You never know the value add something as simple as video editing might bring.
 Consider the soft skills and varied experience many nontraditional students have acquired from unrelated fields.
 These skills may distinguish you from other applicants and make you seem more versatile.

 - Focus on developers, not recruiters.
 It may be futile to aggressively pursue recruiters who are already inundated with requests from prospective applicants.
 Instead, find developers in the companies that most interest you on LinkedIn.
-Instead of engaging with your resume, consider dropping an unlisted YouTube video to grab attention and increase your value.

 No matter what journey lies ahead for you, know that your career trajectory is, in fact, in your hands.
 You have the ability to determine how companies will see your value.
 Don’t let imposter syndrome keep you from reaching your full potential and showing all you can do.
 After all, you deserve to reap the rewards of your hard work to get here.